marekborowiec/teaching/python3.md

 # loop over all elements in list
 for line in in_file_list:
-    # if line contains match, append it to matching_lines
+    # if line contains a match, append it to matching_lines
     ...
     ...
 ```